Pedroxam/PHP-FFmpeg-Command-Execution/README.md

 <code>ffmpeg -i INPUT OUTPUT</code>

-Then just click on start button and waiting for magic !
+Then just click on start button and wait for magic !

+Tip: You can use <a href="https://www.mrfdev.com/ffmpeg-command-generator">this tools</a> to generate ffmpeg commands.

 Credits:
 <ul>